 Sunday in the Park with George tells the story of painter Georges Seurat in the months leading up to the completion of his most famous painting, A Sunday Afternoon on the Island of La Grande Jatte.
 Consumed by his need to “finish the hat,” Seurat alienates the French bourgeoisie, spurns his fellow artists, and neglects his lover Dot, not realizing that his actions will reverberate over the next 100 years.

 The musical features music and lyrics by Sondheim with a book and direction by Lapine.
-Rounding out the creative team were Tony Straiges (scenic design), Patricia Zipprodt and Ann Hould-Ward (costume design), Richard Nelson (lighting design), and Tom Morse (sound design).
+Rounding out the creative team were Tony Straiges (scenic design), Patricia Zipprodt and Ann Hould-Ward (costume design), Richard Nelson (lighting design), and Tom Morse (sound design) with stage management by Charles Blackwell, Fredric H. Orner, and Loretta Robertson.

-Sunday in the Park with George was most recently revived at the Hudson Theatre in 2017, playing a limited engagement from February 11 through April 23.
+Sunday in the Park with George was most recently revived at the Hudson Theatre in 2017, starring Jake Gyllenhaal and Annaleigh Ashford in a limited engagement from February 11 through April 23.